w4111/advanced-public/aa4.md

 ### Part 5: Checking

 Go to the root of your databass codebase repository.
 Run `PYTHONPATH=. python test/aa4.py`.
 The group truth implementation of all the three test in aa4.py cost about 1.4s.
-If your implementation is much slower than the ground truth implementaion, you will lose partial of the credits.
+If your implementation is much slower(let say 2x slower) than the ground truth implementaion, you will lose partial credits.

 ### Submission Instructions